soxueren/atsd/api/network/README.md

 ```

 * The order of fields is not important.
-* Field names must not contain a space character. <br>When inserted via CSV upload, space is converted to an underscore symbol. <br>Multiple underscores are replaced with one underscore character.
-* Double-quote must be escaped with backslash, for example: `t:descr="Version is \"Ubuntu 14.04\""`.
-* Field values are trimmed of starting and trailing line breaks (CR,LF symbols).
-* If field value contains space it must to be enclosed in double-quotes, for example: `v:os="Ubuntu 14.04"`.
+* If value contains a line feed or double quote, then value must be enclosed in double quotes.
+* Any double quote character in the value must be escaped with another double quote.
+* Use CSV escaping methods in core libraries where available, for example [StringEscapeUtils.escapeCsv](https://commons.apache.org/proper/commons-lang/javadocs/api-2.6/org/apache/commons/lang/StringEscapeUtils.html#escapeCsv%28java.io.Writer,%20java.lang.String%29)

+Additional constraints applied to **names**:

+* Field names should only contain printable characters, in particular space and line feeds are not allowed.
-* If name contains equal sign it must to be enclosed in double-quotes, for example: `v:"os=name"=Ubuntu`.
+* If field name contains equal sign `=` it must be enclosed in double-quotes, for example: `v:"os=name"=Ubuntu`.

+Refer to ABNF rules for particular commands for exact rules.

 ### Case Sensitivity